scikit-hep/awkward-0.x/README.rst

 High-level operations: common to all classes
 --------------------------------------------

 There are three levels of abstraction in awkward-array: high-level operations for data analysis, low-level operations for engineering the structure of the data, and implementation details.
 Implementation details are handled in the usual way for Python: if exposed at all, class, method, and function names begin with underscores and are not guaranteed to be stable from one release to the next.
-There is more than one implementation of awkward: the original awkward library, which depends only on Numpy, awkward-numba, which uses Numba to just-in-time compile its operations, and awkward-cpp, which has precompiled operations.
-Each has its own implementation details.

 The distinction between high-level operations and low-level operations is more subtle and developed as awkward-array was put to use.
 Data analysts care about the logical structure of the data—whether it is jagged, what the column names are, whether certain values could be ``None``, etc. Data engineers (or an analyst in "engineering mode") care about contiguousness, how much data are in memory at a given time, whether strings are dictionary-encoded, whether arrays have unreachable elements, etc. The dividing line is between high-level types and low-level array layout (both of which are defined in their own sections below).
 The following awkward classes have the same high-level type as their content: